Starmer defends Labour move to block Burnham from running in by-election

 Former cabinet minister and backbencher Louise Haigh said on Sunday Labour’s ruling body should reverse its decision “otherwise I think we’ll all come to regret this”, while Simon Opher MP called the decision an “own goal” for Sir Keir’s advisers.

-Another backbencher told the Press Association they expected Labour would now lose the Gorton and Denton by-election.
+Another backbencher told the Press Association they expected the party would now lose the Gorton and Denton by-election.

-Trade unions also criticised the decision, with the TSSA saying the party had “lost its way” and the general secretary of Unison, Britain’s largest trade union, saying it was not the way “any democratic organisation should be run”.
+Trade unions also criticised the decision, with the TSSA saying Labour had “lost its way” and the general secretary of Unison, Britain’s largest trade union, saying it was not the way “any democratic organisation should be run”.

 Asked for his response to accusations of cowardice from within his own party, Sir Keir suggested that Labour rules hold that the “presumption” is against “introducing an election which we don’t have to have.”